number42net/timedial/sidecars/website/src/content/index.md

 - **Zork I: The Great Underground Empire (1980)** - Begin your quest for fame and fortune.
 - **Zork II: The Wizard of Frobozz (1981)** - Face the cunning wizard and descend deeper.
 - **Zork III: The Dungeon Master (1982)** - Confront fate and face your ultimate test.
+- **Classic BSD games** - All of the classic games from 2BSD and 4BSD

 ## Tools